Baby Starter Kit: What Do You Need?

 Annalena Mülln

-Mother, founder of family support Lebensvoll, pelvic floor physiotherapist, specialized scar therapist, physiotherapist, expert in abdominal separation - Tupler Technique® trained professional
+Mother, founder of the family support organization Lebensvoll, pelvic floor physiotherapist, specialized scar therapist, physiotherapist, rectus diastasis expert - Tupler Technique® Trained Professional

-If you are currently wondering, "What does our little treasure need?" you are in the midst of a very changed, exciting, and thrilling time.
-You are going to be parents!
+If you're wondering right now, "What does our little treasure need?" you're in the middle of a very changed, exciting, and thrilling time.
+You're going to be parents!
 Enjoy this phase consciously until the birth!

-A first set of equipment for your soon-to-arrive newborn is essential to keep them warm, transport them well, and care for them.
-But do not buy too much at first.
+An initial outfit for your soon-to-arrive newborn is essential to keep them warm, transport them well, and care for them.
+But don't buy too much at first.
 Why?
-You will surely receive clothing and much more as gifts, and perhaps your baby is bigger or smaller than expected.
+You will surely receive clothing and much more as gifts, and maybe your baby is bigger or smaller than expected.
 Or they feel colder than others and need several layers.
-Don’t worry, you will learn all this through caring for your child.
+Don't worry, you will learn all this as you interact with your child.

-To save you stress, I want to give you a compact checklist of the most important things for your baby’s first set of equipment.
+To save you stress, I want to give you a compact checklist of the most important things for your baby's initial outfit.

 Table of Contents